dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 * Remember to have installed and setup the default <b>speech-to-text, text-to-speech and interpreter</b> services using the main ui.
 * As most browsers requires user interaction to access its audio capabilities, you should click at the speaker panel at first.
 It will then ask for user permissions and show a loading animation until it's ready.
 * When the speaker is ready the registered sink and source will be visible in openHAB (audio settings section of the Main UI or though the console commands 'audio sinks' and 'audio sources').
-* The speaker icon circle displays an animation whenever it's waiting for you to talk.
+* The main button circle displays pulse animation while the audio source is active.
-* The speaker icon dots part displays an animation while it's playing audio.
+* The main button displays a speaker icon while the audio sink is active.
 * By clicking on the speaker icon a single shot audio dialog processing will start.
 It uses the registered audio components (sink/source) and the default processing services configured on the openHAB voice settings.
 * At this point you can discover the speaker using the main ui to add it as a thing in openHAB.
+(Path: /settings/things/add/habspeaker)

 ## Client keyword spotting